awsdocs/amazon-route53-docs/doc_source/dns-routing-traffic-for-subdomains.md

 1. Specify the following values:
 **Name**
-Type the name of the subdomain\.
+Enter the name of the subdomain\.
 **Type**
 Choose **NS – Name server**\.
 **TTL \(Seconds\)**